 Over the years, persistent droughts and communal violence have caused many families to lose their livestock, the primary source of their livelihood.
 They are forced to move into towns and survive on relief food.
 While some can start small businesses through the support of their extended families, many still depend on handouts from the government.
 Lack of confidence, business experience and lack of information on existing opportunities to access funds continue to hold many women back.

-The project will enable 50 women to acquire business skills, establish sustainable enterprises & gain the confidence to seek further support from existing national and county government funds.
-The increased income from their business will support their family needs &, therefore, improve their status in the family.
+The project will enable 100 women to acquire business skills, establish sustainable enterprises and gain the confidence to seek further support from existing national and county government funds.
+The women will use the increased disposable income to support their family, hence improve their status in the family.
 This will reduce cases of domestic violence & increase respectability for the women in the household.
-Increase household income means many children especially girls attend school. &
+Increase household income means many children, especially girls, attend school.